panzheyi/ST-MetaNet/README.md

 If you find this repository, e.g., the code and the datasets, useful in your research, please cite the following paper:

 - Zheyi Pan, Yuxuan Liang, Weifeng Wang, Yong Yu, Yu Zheng, and Junbo Zhang.
 Urban Traffic Prediction from Spatio-Temporal Data Using Deep Meta Learning.
 2019.
-Urban Traffic Prediction from Spatio-Temporal Data Using
-Deep Meta Learning.
 In The 25th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'19), August 4–8, 2019, Anchorage, AK, USA.

 ---